Mary Goes Round

 Mary Goes Round is a 2017 Canadian drama film directed by Molly McGlynn.
 It was screened in the Discovery section at the 2017 Toronto International Film Festival.

-The film centres on Mary, a substance abuse counsellor who loses her job after getting arrested for drunk driving.
-Returning to her hometown to visit her estranged father, she struggles to cope with the revelations that her father is terminally ill and that she has a teenage half-sister she has never met.
+The film centres on Mary, a substance abuse counsellor who is forced to take a sabbatical from her job after getting arrested for drunk driving.
+Returning to her hometown to visit her estranged father, she struggles to cope with the revelations that her father is terminally ill and that her teenage half-sister was never told she exists.